Wire report

 What happened

-According to The Guardian’s source item, NBA finals: in a mud wrestle shaped by 53 years of dread, Jalen Brunson was the difference, The New York Knicks are fighting history as well as the Spurs.
+According to The Guardian’s report, NBA finals: in a mud wrestle shaped by 53 years of dread, Jalen Brunson was the difference, The New York Knicks are fighting history as well as the Spurs.
 On Wednesday night in San Antonio, they took a crucial step towards defeating both It is uncommon to begin counting down after the opening game of an NBA finals, but these are uncommon times in New York, and the Knicks have been counting since Richard Nixon was president, their coach, Mike Brown, was three years old, and their opponent, the San Antonio Spurs, played in the American Basketball Association as the Dallas Chaparrals.
 After the Knicks took Game 1 105-95 , the anticipation in New York rose to yet another level.
 Game 1 was not a good game, but it was a great game.
 The first quarter was ragged.
 So was the second.
 Neither team could shoot from distance – the Knicks shot 31% from three, the Spurs 26%.
 The Spurs’ Victor Wembanyama, the sport’s heir apparent , made his finals debut with six turnovers, 6-for-21 shooting f

 Context